cflee/shinythings/README.md

 * What happens if the fund manager goes bust? [part 2 #7385](https://forums.hardwarezone.com.sg/123367926-post7385.html)
 * What if I'm doing a lump sum into IWDA and hold? [part 2 #7473](https://forums.hardwarezone.com.sg/123461327-post7473.html)
 * Is there any difference between the new IBKR mobile app's "Convert Currency" and using the desktop app? [part 2 #7848](https://forums.hardwarezone.com.sg/123912572-post7848.html)
+* How does the USD 1000/month rule of thumb come about, does it assume you batch up otherwise? [part 2 #7995](https://forums.hardwarezone.com.sg/124098244-post7995.html)

 ## Insurance